mananmalik1807/Measure-iOS/README.md

 # Measure-iOS
-This is a native iOS application that measures distance (in inches) between two nodes in augmented space.
+This is a native iOS application that measures distance (in inches) between two nodes in augmented space using ARKit.
 The nodes are plotted by tap gesture recogniser.

+You can clone the project and experience it in your own space.